ptomulik/testmd/README.md

     * failures when uninstalling packages due to dependency problems are no longer present.
 Now all packages that depend on the package in question get uninstalled as well (`pkg_deinstall -r`),
-    * package conflicts when installing certain ports are no longer present.
-      Original *ports* provider couldn't handle ports with common *portname* and sometimes it tried to install another port of an already installed package.
-This is no longer an issue, as we nativelly use *portorigin*s to identify packages.

 The *build_options* are independent of the well known *install_options* and *uninstall_options*.
 The definition of *build_options* is generally